anandhanedom/node-js/01_sql_deep_dive.md

 ### Full outer join

 Return results from both whether they match or not. (both sides null instead of left or right joins)

+### Using

+Instead of ON (if same primary and foreign key)

+1. select e.emp_no, e.first_name, de.dept_no
+   from employees as e
+   inner join dept_emp as de USING(emp_no)

+### Exercise

+1. select a.emp_no, CONCAT(a.first_name,' ', a.last_name) as "Name", b.salary
+   from employees as a
+   inner join salaries as b on a.emp_no=b.emp_no order by a.emp_no asc

+2. select a.emp_no, concat(a.first_name,' ',a.last_name), b.salary, c.title, c.from_date as "promoted on"
+   from employees as a
+   inner join salaries as b on a.emp_no=b.emp_no inner join titles as c on c.emp_no=a.emp_no and c.from_date=(b.from_date + interval '2 days') order by a.emp_no

+3. select concat(customers.firstname,customers.lastname,' ') as "customer", orders.orderid
+   from customers
+   inner join orders on orders.orderid=customers.customerid where customers.state in ('OH','NY','OR')

+4. select products.prod_id,inventory.quan_in_stock
+   from products
+   inner JOIN inventory
+   on products.prod_id = inventory.prod_id

+5. select concat(employees.first_name,employees.last_name,' ') as "employee" , departments.dept_name
+   from employees
+   inner join dept_emp on dept_emp.emp_no = employees.emp_no
+   inner join departments on departments.dept_no = dept_emp.dept_no;